webbywe/drupal8-example-block/README.md

-# Example Drupal 8 custom block with unit test
+# Example Drupal 8 custom block with functional unit test

-This is an example of a Drupal 8 block with functional unit test for demonstration purposes.
+This is an example of a custom Drupal 8 block with functional unit test for demonstration purposes.

-## Techniques Used
+## Drupal 8 custom block and code techniques Used

 ### Block configuration